goruck/smart-zoneminder/person-class/README.md

 3. Create a python virtual environment called 'od' and install all required packages using the requirements.txt file in this directory.
 If you have already created 'od' as part of installing [obj-detect](../obj-detect) you can skip this step.

 4. Run [train.py](./train.py) to fine-tune a CNN (MobileNetV2, ResNet50, ResNetInceptionV2 and VGG16 are currently supported) from the images contained in the dataset used to train face-det-rec.
 Tune the hyperparamters used in program to suit your situation.
-This program can also generate an inference-optimized TensorFlow model.
+By default the program will generate an inference-optimized TensorFlow model.
 Run ```$python3 ./train.py -h``` for command line options.

 5. Modify [config.json](./config.json) to suit your installation.